The New Inflation Regime

 U.S. CPI inflation, Fed Funds Rate and expectations, 2000-2025

-Major central banks’ much more muted policy reaction shows that they will likely live with supply-driven inflation rather than destroy demand and economic activity – provided inflation expectations remain anchored.
+Major central banks’ much more muted policy reaction shows that they will likely live with supply-driven inflation rather than destroy demand and economic activity – provided that inflation expectations remain anchored.
 We see a steeper yield curve than the market currently expects as inflation rises due to accommodative central bank policy, continued fiscal spending in developed economies, and a revival of the term premia.

 Source: Bloomberg; Data as of May 2021.
-Inflation periods defined by QoQ Seasonally-adjusted CPI changes of more or less than 17bps, or 40%, from the median QoQ CPI change of 43bps.
+Inflationary periods defined by QoQ Seasonally-adjusted CPI changes of more or less than 17bps, or 40%, from the median QoQ CPI change of 43bps.
 Inflationary periods measured between July 2001 and May 2021 Index performance is for illustrative purposes only.
 Index performance does not reflect any management fees, transaction costs or expenses.
 Indexes are unmanaged and one cannot invest directly in an index.
 Past performance does not guarantee future results.

 Ways to address inflation within your portfolio